 The nursing staff works with the doctors and other health care team members to provide care for your loved one.
 At the time of admission into the ICU/CCU units, your nurse will help explain the necessary treatment.
 Members of the nursing staff are on duty 24 hours a day.

 The doctors will be in touch with you about your loved one.
 They may contact you in the waiting area, in the ICC/CCU units or by telephone.
 Because of emergencies, surgeries and other delays, your doctors may not be able to make rounds at the same time each day.

 The doctor may require assistance from other physicians specializing in various areas of expertise, such as lungs, heart, etc.

-The Prayer Room is located on the first floor in the Critical Care Waiting Area and is available for your use 24 hours a day.
-If you would like to speak with a clergy member, contact the patient representative.
-If you would like to access the Prayer Room, see the patient representative or security.
+The Prayer Room is located on the first floor in the ICU/CCU Waiting Area and is available for your use 24 hours a day.
+If you would like to speak with a clergy member, contact the patient representative or volunteer.
+If you would like to access the Prayer Room, see the patient representative, volunteer or security.